solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 [Selenium](https://www.selenium.dev/) automates functional tests for web apps.
 Developers can create web application test scripts in several supported languages, like Ruby, Java, Python, and C#.
 Once scripts are developed, the Selenium WebDriver executes the scripts using browser-specific APIs.
 Teams can operate parallel Selenium tests on different devices using [Selenium Grid](https://www.selenium.dev/documentation/grid/).

 To get started with Selenium, developers can install the [Selenium IDE](https://www.selenium.dev/selenium-ide/) to generate testing scripts from browser interactions.
 The Selenium IDE is not intended for production tests.
 Still, it can speed up the development of test script creation tasks.

-Teams can include [Selenium tests in Azure DevOps.](https://techcommunity.microsoft.com/t5/testingspot-blog/continuous-testing-with-selenium-and-azure-devops/ba-p/3143366).
+Teams can include [Selenium tests in Azure DevOps](https://techcommunity.microsoft.com/t5/testingspot-blog/continuous-testing-with-selenium-and-azure-devops/ba-p/3143366).
 The screenshot below demonstrates a Selenium test running in a DevOps Pipeline.

 ![This image demonstrates screenshots from a Selenium test in Azure DevOps.](./media/selenium-test-azure-devops.png "Selenium test screenshots")

 ### Resiliency and version testing

-Testers can only execute so many test cases within a time period.
+Testers can only execute so many test cases within a set period.
 Users tend to test application functionality not imagined by the development or test teams.
 Allowing real users to test the application while limiting deployment downtime and version risk can be difficult.
 One strategy to test for resiliency is the `blue-green` method.
 The latest version of an application operates in a second production environment.
 Developers test the most recent version in the second production environment by adding some production users to the new version.
 If the new version functions adequately, the second environment begins handling more production user requests.
 Developers can roll back the application by serving requests from the older environment if an unexpected error occurs.

 ![This image shows how to implement a Blue/Green test using Azure Traffic Manager.](media/azure-traffic-manager-blue-green.png "Azure Traffic Manager Blue/Green test")